 This example of yamadori [ wild collected ] exhibits all the natural characteristics that cannot be found in nursery or garden type of material.
 Natural deadwood by way of jins, mature lower branches , interesting trunk movement and tight foliage.
 These bits of raw material are collected as dense bushes of browsed foliage.
 All we have done to start the tree on a bonsai path is to eliminated enough surplus branching to be able to see into the tree and gauge it’s potential and decide upon a rough direction.
 We have also highlighted the potential sharis by looking closely at the trunk and starting the process by identifying the live veins and initiating shari by the careful and modest removal of bark between the live veins, these sharis can be extended over a period of time.
-This is a really good bit of yew raw stock that we have been able to offer and there is plenty of interesting and rewarding work to be carried out especially in the upper part of the tree where much is still to do to reveal structure.
+This is a really good bit of yew raw stock that we offer here and there is plenty of interesting and rewarding work to be carried out especially in the upper part of the tree where much is still to do to reveal structure.
 The natural jins form a significant element in this example.
-The tree is chuhin in size with a height of 60 cm.
-Branch spread is 54 cm. and trunk diam. at the base 6cm.
+The tree is chuhin in size with a height of 48 cm.
+Branch spread is 45 cm. and trunk diam. at the base 6cm.
 The surface rootage or nebari measures 14cm. across at the widest.
 The root system was so bonsai like in nature that we were able to transplant it straight away into a rectangular plastic bonsai training pot 35x26x9 cm.
 Hopefully it can be seen from the photos just how well it is growing.
 An outstanding project to be had in this tree.